CTXR97/Res-Sup/README.md

 ![image](https://user-images.githubusercontent.com/107907500/178862381-41ed4f22-30b9-40d2-921b-c396283d1aab.png)

 As there are many lines drawn and are pretty close to each other, part of the code will allow user to determine what is the user's 'comfortable' range between two lines.
-The limitation for this is that it does NOT provide a cross reference i.e user can only determine the 'comfortable' range between two prices within the list of support prices and list of resistance prices.
-This is because the support and resistance prices are stored in two separate lists hence unable to do a cross comparison.
-In addition, it is also notable that the comparison of prices within the list of support or resistance prices is in sequential order.

-**Potential Question:** Can we store everything in one list and do the comparison?\n **Answer:** Yes we can, but the final output will just be one list of data because we will be unable to differentiate which prices are support and/or resistance.

-**Potential Question:** If store everything in on list and do the comparison, is there difference in results?\n **Answer:** Yes this is because we are now comparing all values so when [i] - [i-1], its a different [i] and [i-1] as compared to when we are looking at individual lists.
+**Version 1:** User can choose to compare the difference between support/resistance prices respectively i.e within their own list.

+**Version 2:** User can choose to compare the difference between ALL prices i.e the entire universe.

+**Question:** What is the difference between version 1 and 2?

+**Answer:** The results will be different because the comparison is in sequential order: [i] - [i-1] <= 'x' where 'x' is user-defined.
+By comparing within a list and comparing the entire universe, the order is different leading to different [i] and [i-1] prices so the final support and resistance prices will also be different.

 ![image](https://user-images.githubusercontent.com/107907500/178859003-f65b1819-e082-48e6-babe-70ed5d1b24af.png)